Last updated on 20 July 2019 by Danniel Jacques (B.Med.Sci UNSW)

 - Repetitive stress injury.

-- Osteoarthritis of the knee (which is more common in older adults)
+- Wear & tear in the knee (which is more common in older adults)

 - Injury to the anterior cruciate ligament of the knee (ACL injury)